Automatically Change Response Data Using a Pattern File

 - Sleep

-Change payload for the same ID (master/slave)
+Change Transmission Data for the Same ID (Target: Master/Slave)

 Tx,10,E8,03